One of the biggest questions I always hear from a lot of beginners is what happens to their content when they change their theme.

 Custom Post Types

-Without getting too technical, when you use a plugin to create a product in either of those that I mentioned, you create it using a custom post type, in one case it’s a product, it the other it’s a download.
+Without getting too technical, when you use WooCommerce to create a product , you create it using a custom post type..
 This information is all stored in your database, same place your posts and pages are stored.
 So as long as you keep using that plugin, not matter what theme you use, it’s going to still be there.

 Now the other piece to consider.
-Will your new theme play well with your eCommerce plugin.
-From experience, I have found that with both WooCommerce and EDD, most themes work very well out-of-the-box together.
+Will your new theme play well with WooCommerce.
+From experience, I have found that with WooCommerce, most themes work very well out-of-the-box together.
 I am a huge Genesis framework fan, and you will need to add a plugin for WooCommerce and Genesis to work on most all themes.
-(But I have word that will be changing soon in the near future.)
-So there could be a small chance you might have something go wonky there.

-Now with WooCommerce, as I explained regarding Genesis, you will get a message if your theme doesn’t support WooCommerce.
+As I explained regarding Genesis, you will get a message if your theme doesn’t support WooCommerce.
 This can be a slight or major problem, depending on the theme.
-But even then, as long as you still have that eCommerce plugin installed, all of your products will rest nicely in the database and return once you have things straightened out.
+But even then, as long as you still have that WooCommerce plugin installed, all of your products will rest nicely in the database and return once you have things straightened out.